Dorothy Stratten: Life and career

-Hefner reportedly encouraged Stratten to sever ties with Snider, calling him a "hustler and a pimp."
-Rosanne Katon and other friends warned Stratten about Snider's behavior.
-Several contemporary playmates including Pamela Bryant, Gail Stanton and Marcy Hanson befriended Stratten and protected her from some of Hefner's friends, whom they considered to be sexual predators.
+Hefner was told by Playboy employees that Stratten should sever ties with Snider.
+In a documentary about Stratten, Hefner says that he tried to warn Stratten about Snider but that he was in a tough position.
+Rosanne Katon and other friends also warned Stratten about Snider's behavior.

 March 1980 – July 1980

 On March 22, 1980, Stratten flew to New York City to begin work on what became her last film project, They All Laughed (1981), a romantic comedy being directed by Peter Bogdanovich.
-Laughed would be Stratten's fifth movie in a career that had only begun the year before and represented her first substantial role in a big-budget picture, playing the unhappily-married love interest of John Ritter, one of the film's stars.
+This would be Stratten's fifth movie in a career that had only begun the year before and represented her first substantial role in a big-budget picture, playing the unhappily-married love interest of John Ritter, one of the film's stars.
 Bogdanovich, who also wrote the screenplay, said in an interview that he had based the backstory of Stratten's character on what he had learned about her marriage to Snider.
 Stratten and Bogdanovich began an affair during the production.

 Stratten had spent the first two and a half months of 1980 completing her Playmate of the Year shoot and making her previous movie, Galaxina, in southern California.
 With all her work close to home, Snider assumed the role of his wife's chauffeur, as well as her ersatz manager and acting coach.
 However, Snider's near-constant presence, as well as his criticism of and almost daily arguments with his wife, caused Stratten so much stress that her co-workers at Playboy and the Galaxina set took notice of the tension in the relationship.
 As the spring of 1980 approached, Snider insisted on accompanying his wife to New York for the shoot for They All Laughed, but Stratten recognized the problems he could cause on set and wanted the freedom to pursue her relationship with Bogdanovich.
 Stratten convinced Snider to remain in Los Angeles after explaining that the director had decided to close the set of his new film to all but the cast and immediate crew.
 Stratten and Bogdanovich consummated their affair on the day after her arrival in New York.

 In April, Stratten briefly returned to California to prepare for her upcoming introduction as the new Playmate of the Year and follow-on publicity tour.
-With several months of filming left to be completed in New York, this was the last time that she would live with Snider in their Los Angeles-area home.
+With several months of filming left to be completed in New York, this was the last time that she would live with Snider in their Los Angeles–area home.